Joe Brainard: Life

-Joe Brainard was born on March 11, 1942, in Salem, Arkansas, and spent his childhood in Tulsa, Oklahoma.
+Joe Brainard was born on March 11, 1942, in Salem, Arkansas, spent his childhood in Tulsa, Oklahoma, and moved to New York City in 1960.
 He is the brother of painter John Brainard.

 Brainard became friends with Ron Padgett, Dick Gallup, and Ted Berrigan during high school while working on the literary journal The White Dove Review, which was printed five times during 1959/1960.
 The 18-year-old Brainard joined the journal as its art editor after fellow Central High classmate Padgett sent Brainard an anonymous Christmas card praising his work.

 After high school, the artist re-united with the White Dove boys in New York City shortly after leaving the Dayton Art Institute.

 By 1964, Brainard had already had his first solo exhibition and was ensconced in a circle of friends that included Frank O'Hara, Kenneth Koch, Alex Katz, Edwin Denby, Larry Rivers, Fairfield Porter, James Schuyler, Jane Freilicher, Virgil Thomson, John Ashbery, among many others.
 He also began a relationship with Kenward Elmslie which lasted much of his life, despite having other lovers.
 He found much success as an artist, until he removed himself from the art-world in the early 1980s.
 He devoted the last years of his life to reading.

 Brainard died of AIDS-induced pneumonia on May 25, 1994.